260 Waymouth St, Adelaide, South AustraliaSA 5000

 • They’re narrow-wide.

-Drivetrain detail of a gold Garbaruk chain ring, fitted to a carbon gravel bike
+Drivetrain detail of a violet Garbaruk chain ring, fitted to a carbon Gothic Cycles gravel bike

 What’s a narrow-wide chainring and why do I want one?

-When you look at a bike chain, you’ll noticed that the links have slightly different widths.
-Most of the time, chainring teeth are sized to accommodate the smaller links, which means that there’s a gap in the bigger ones.
-A narrow-wide chainring, on the other hand, has teeth that are (you guessed it) narrow as well as wide, so it perfectly matches up with the chain.
-A chain and chainring that run perfectly together means that your drivetrain not only operates more smoothly but is also less likely to drop the chain because there’s no gap on the bigger links (as there can be with a regular chainring).
+Look at your bike chain.
+You’ll notice that the links have slightly different widths.
+Regular chainring teeth are sized to accommodate the smaller links, which means that there’s a gap in the bigger ones.
+A narrow-wide chainring has teeth that are narrow as well as wide (hence the name), so each tooth fits the chain properly without gaps.
+When your chain and chainring fit together perfectly, your drivetrain not only operates more smoothly but is also less likely to drop the chain.

 Greater chain contact, smoother pedalling, and less chance of chain-drop: narrow-wide is the way to go on 1X.

-Drivetrain detail of an orange Garbaruk chain ring, fitted to a titanium gravel bike
+Drivetrain detail of an black Garbaruk chain ring, fitted to a carbon Gothic Cycles gravel bike

 Garbaruk cranksets review

 These aluminium cranks comprise a two-piece hollow body, and are designed to be as light as carbon cranks but without carbon’s fragility.
-No more stressing about a rock strike that fractures your crank arm – a Garbaruk crank will keep you rolling.
+No more stressing about rock strikes or carbon fractures – a Garbaruk crank will keep you rolling.

 With a stunning, minimalist design, you can also choose your crank arm and lock ring colours.
-Take that, er… every other brand!
+What other bike component company gives you this kind of flexibility?
+Nobody!

 About those colours…